jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/tsp/tsp.rst

 Visualization
 -------------

-Having the GA generate a visualization of results will provide an additional **2** points.
+Having the GA generate a visualization of results may provide an additional **2** points.
 How this is done is up to each individual, but ensure it is interesting, effective, clear, and well presented to ensure the points are awarded.
 The more creative the better.